MohamedIKenedy/real-time-appl-stock-predictor/README.md

-# Real-Time AAPL Stock Predictor Using Sentiment Analysis
+# Real-Time AAPL Stock Predictor Using Sentiment Analysis !
+Tune in for an exciting blog on my website coming soon !!

 This project leverages **sentiment analysis** on Reddit comments to predict **Apple's (AAPL)** stock price in real-time.
 By analyzing the sentiment of comments on social media and correlating it with historical stock data, this application provides meaningful insights into stock trends.